-- Physicians, psychologists, counselors, lawyers and others who have confidential relationships with patients or clients may not release the names of patients or clients without obtaining their express permission to be in a research study. - Investigators may not contact subjects directly when subject pool is developed from a patient or client base of one of the above mentioned professionals. - A flier may be used in a clinic provided appropriate administrative approval has been obtained from the director of the clinic.
+- Physicians, psychologists, counselors, lawyers and others who have confidential relationships with patients or clients may not release the names of patients or clients without obtaining their express permission to be in a research study. - Investigators may not contact participants directly when participant pool is developed from a patient or client base of one of the above mentioned professionals. - A flier may be used in a clinic provided appropriate administrative approval has been obtained from the director of the clinic.